Hamsa-24/Kdrama-recommendation/README.md

 ### How It Works
 Input: Users enter five Kdramas they have previously watched and enjoyed.

-Processing: The system analyzes the input and searches the dataset for similar dramas based on genres, ratings, and other features.
+Processing: The system analyzes the input and searches the dataset for similar dramas based on genres (ratings, and other features has to be added later)

 Output: The app displays a list of recommended Kdramas that align with the user's tastes.